stnolting/fpga_torture/README.md

 (Radiant, SinplifyPro) and Intel (Quartus Prime) FPGAs.

 **:warning: BEWARE!
-This setup might cause permanent damage of your FPGA/board if over-current and over-temperature protection are insufficient!**
+This setup might cause permanent damage of your FPGA/board if over-current and over-temperature protections are insufficient!**

 ## How does it work?